Brew Guide

 For all pours: start in the center and circle to the edge (without touching the filter directly!!!) and back to the center, where you’ll finish the pour with mini circles

-1. Measure out 24 grams of coffee ground to a medium fine level
+Measure out 25 grams of coffee ground to a medium fine level

-2. Heat water to 205-210 degrees, just off a boil
+Heat water to 205-210 degrees, just off a boil

-For 16oz, use 34 grams of coffee and a 50 gram bloom, then pour:
+For 16oz, use 35 grams of coffee and a 100g bloom, then pour 400g (500g total) between the 1 and 2 minute mark.

-hurray, coffee!!!
+Hurray, coffee!!!

 The Chemex